Complex semisimple quantum groups and representation theory: Representation theory of complex semisimple quantum groups

 for all $ v \in V $ and $ f \in H $.
 Here we write $ \gamma(v) = v_{(-1)} \otimes v_{(0)} $ for the left coaction of $ H $ on $ V $. \end{definition}

 If $V$ is a Yetter-Drinfeld module over $\CF^\infty(K_q)$ then we can convert the left $\CF^\infty(K_q)$-coaction into an essential left action of $\DF(K_q)$ by the formula

-A standard calculation shows that the resulting $\DF(K_q)$ and $\CF^\infty(K_q)$-actions satisfy the commutation relations in the Drinfeld double $\DF(G_q)$.
-Thus, the category of $\CF^\infty(K_q)$-Yetter-Drinfeld modules is isomorphic to the category of essential $\DF(G_q)$-modules.
+A standard calculation shows that the resulting $\DF(K_q)$-action and the given $\CF^\infty(K_q)$-action satisfy the commutation relations in the Drinfeld double $\DF(G_q)$.
+It follows that the category of $\CF^\infty(K_q)$-Yetter-Drinfeld modules is isomorphic to the category of essential $\DF(G_q)$-modules.

 Since any essential $\DF(G_q)$-module is an essential $\DF(K_q)$-module $V$ by restriction, it decomposes as a direct sum